alorbach/open-video-transcribe/README.md

 ### Workflow

+1. **Select a File**:
-1. Click "Select Video/Audio File" to choose a file
+   - Click "Select Video/Audio File" to choose a file, OR
+   - Drag and drop a video/audio file directly onto the window
+2. **Choose Mode**:
+   - **Full File**: Transcribe the entire file
+   - **Test Mode (5 min)**: Transcribe only first 5 minutes (for testing)
-2. The tool automatically:
+3. The tool automatically:
-   - Converts video to audio (if video file)
+   - Converts video to audio (if video file) - progress shown in real-time
-   - Transcribes the audio
+   - Transcribes the audio - progress updated during processing
    - Saves the transcription in the selected format

 **Output Location**: The transcription file is saved in the same directory as your input file, with the same basename.
 For example, `my_video.mp4` → `my_video.txt`.

+**Output Format**: TXT files include timestamps at the beginning of each line (e.g., `0:35 Transcribed text`), making it easy to navigate the transcription.

 📖 **For complete usage instructions with screenshots, see [User Guide](doc/USER_GUIDE.md)**